220531-Enterprise/demos/3-javaSE-apis/adventure-game/README.md

 # Adventure Game
-This is a Maven project with two classes: `Location.java` and `Driver.java`.
+This is a Maven project with two classes: `Location.java` and `App.java`.

 Currently the user is able to run `Driver`and it opens up a simple console-driven program that emulates the original [*Colossal Cave Adventure Game*](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure).
 There are 5 rooms, each with their respective exits which the user can navigate through.